psaravind/CarND-Path-Planning-Project/Project.md

 #### 3.4 State management in vehicle class

 Finite state machine(FSM) is used to represent the Vehicle states in the environment.
 Different scenarios encounterd by the self driving car were represented in the FSM.
-FSM becomes untraceable for large-scale scenarios due to inherent disadvantages, following states were selected and implemented in this project.
+FSM becomes untraceable for large-scale scenarios due to inherent disadvantages, after experimenting with various states and going by the states identified in the class following states were selected and implemented in this project.

 1. 'CS': constant speed, used by sensor fusion cars
 2. 'KL': Keep Lane, cruise along current lane